 - Verbal and Written communication skills

 - Proven working experience in data analysis

 Data Analyst Qualifications: What Does it Take

+After data analyst job description and skills, let us learn more about the qualifications of a data analyst.
 You need more than technical expertise to excel in a career in data analytics.
 A bachelor’s degree in a field that emphasizes on statistical and analytical skills is desired.
 Students from mathematics, statistics, computer science, or economics background usually have an edge in the data analyst career path.
 However, a postgraduate course in data analytics like Data Analytics Bootcamp can make you an industry-ready professional.